madzot/ivaldi-diagram-editor/MVP/refactored/frontend/components/README.md

             event (tkinter.Event): Event object passed from key press, holds location for menu.

     .is_mouse_on_object(event)
-        Returns boolean stating if the mouse if on an object.
+        Returns boolean stating if the mouse is on an object.

         Parameters:
             event (tkinter.Event): Event object passed from key press.
 Location that will be checked.